 In Network, Ned Beatty as ominous CEO Arthur Jensen.
 The guy's onscreen probably five minutes, but his speech is utterly fantastic.
 "You have meddled with the primal forces of nature, Mr. Beale, and I WON'T HAVE IT!
 IS THAT CLEAR??"

-And then there's Beatrice Straight in the same film, who won the Best Supporting Actress Oscar for what is the shortest amount of time an Oscar-winning role had been onscreen. (five minutes and forty seconds) Beatty was also nominated for Best Supporting Actor.
+And then there's Beatrice Straight in the same film, who won the Best Supporting Actress Oscar for what is the shortest amount of time an Oscar-winning role had been onscreen. (five minutes and forty seconds, mostly in an equally impressive speech) Beatty was also nominated for Best Supporting Actor.

 Notes on a Scandal.
 Bill Nighy.
 He is in two scenes.
 The first introduces his character, the second is an argument with his wife, (Cate Blanchett) when he discovers that she's been having an affair with one of her fifteen year-old students.
 The movie stars two excellent actors in Judi Dench and the aforementioned Blanchett, both at the top of their respective games.
 The subject matter is titillating, and the script is well written.
 It would take one heck of an actor to draw attention, even momentarily, away from all of that to show the real human cost of such a scandal.
 Bill Nighy is such an actor.